anushika1998/calculator-behaviour-anushika1998/subtraction.md

 ## Scenario: Subtraction of two numbers

-- Given : It is a properly working calculator.
+- Given : The calculator is properly working.
-- When : _operand '-' operand_ is entered and '=' button is pressed.
+- When : After entering _operand '-' operand_ the '=' button is pressed.
 - Then : The result is the subtraction of the two numbers.

 ## Scenario: Operator instead of the second Operand